Contact Us for a Free Consultation (213) 542-0979

 If you do have a defense, either we take the case to trial or we do a preliminary hearing and try to get the case dismissed, or we file some sort of a motion if a motion is applicable in your case to try to get rid of the case.

-So, I would say, of all cases that you could use an attorney for, an identity theft criminal case is definitely one of them.
-California is plagued by identity theft and has been for many years.
+They often take these cases personally, so bear that in mind when you're dealing with them.
+So, I would say that of all the cases you could use an attorney for, an identity theft criminal case is definitely one of them.
+California has been plagued by identity theft for many years.

-But now, with the various scams that are available to people once they steal your identity, it's unbelievable how much is going on and how difficult it is for authorities to keep up with it.
+But now, with the various scams available to people once they steal your identity, it's unbelievable how much is going on and how difficult it is for authorities to keep up with it.

 Menu